 You will have the opportunity to work on genuinely interesting and genuinely difficult scientific problems - these can be in astronomy or the astronomical sciences, or in any of the transferable application domains where we work also (remote sensing/earth observation, radiomics).
 The satisfaction will being on having completed an excellent body of scholarly work, but also in knowing that you’ll have learned skills that will serve you well when you go on from NUI Galway to better things.

 If you are interested in working as a PhD student or postdoc, please send me an email, letting us know what you’re interested in doing and attaching a recent CV.

-For people interested in pursuing a PhD, funding opportunities exist through the College of Science & Engineering Postgraduate Fellow programme, and also via the University’s Hardiman Scholarship award scheme.
+Funding opportunities also exist through the College of Science & Engineering Postgraduate Fellow programme, and also via the University’s Hardiman Scholarship award scheme.
 The Irish Research Council also operates the annual Government of Ireland PhD fellowship award scheme.